-This is a positive development for members and does not affect your pension entitlement or the service that you currently receive from the Section administrator: Premier Pensions Management Ltd (now Isio).
-The contract with Standard Life involves the Trustee paying insurance premiums.
-In return for receipt of the premiums, Standard Life will make payments to the LSE and LCH Sections in respect of members' benefits.
-The insurance policy is simply held as an asset of each Section and the Trustee retains full responsibility for ensuring that all member benefits are paid.
-Insuring all members' benefits reduces the Scheme's overall exposure to financial as well as other risks, notably increases in life expectancy.
+This is a positive development for members and does not affect your pension entitlement or the service that you currently receive from the Section administrators: Isio.
+The Trustee retains full responsibility for ensuring that all member benefits are paid.
+Insuring all members' benefits reduces the Scheme's overall exposure to financial risks as well as other risks, notably increases in life expectancy.